puppetlabs/puppet-docs/source/pe/3.7/deploy_nonroot-agent.markdown

 To properly configure non-root agent access, you will need to:

-   * Install a monolithic PE master and modify the "default" group to exclude live management (MCollective).
-Note that live management is deprecated in PE 3.8.
-If you are working with a fresh install of PE 3.8 and you have not manually enabled live management, then it won't be displayed in the default group.
+   * Install a monolithic PE master
    * Install and configure PE agents, disable the `pe-puppet` service on all nodes, and create non-root users
    * Verify the non-root configuration

 #### Install and Configure a Monolithic Master

 1. As a root user, install and configure a monolithic PE master.
 Use the [monolithic installation method](./install_pe_mono.html), or use [an answer file](./install_automated.html) to automate your installation.
-2. Disable live management (MCollective).
+2. If you've enabled live management, disable it.

-   This can be done by adding `q_disable_live_management=y` to your answer file if you're performing an answer file installation.
-Otherwise, after installation, you can edit `/etc/puppetlabs/puppet-dashboard/settings.yml` and set the `disable_live_management` setting to `true`.
+   To disable live management, edit `/etc/puppetlabs/puppet-dashboard/settings.yml` and set the `disable_live_management` setting to `true`.
 Note that you will need to run `service pe-httpd restart` after editing `settings.yml`.

-3. After the installation is complete, log into the console and verify that the **Live Management** tab is NOT present in the main, top nav bar.
-4. Use the PE console to make sure no new agents can get added to the MCollective group.
+3. Use the PE console to make sure no new agents can get added to the MCollective group.

    a.
 From the navigation bar, click **Classification**.